dntstck/blog/scheduled/raspberrypi-startup.md

 <h1 id="newdevice"><em>Your New Device</em></h1>
 <p>So you've found yourself stumbling into the world of Pi, welcome fellow Pidawan to this wonderful little world of micro-computing, which has gained popularity exponentially over the past decade.</p>

 <p>The Raspberry Pi is a single board computer (SBC) which is essentially a replica of a desktop computer, in micro format.
 SBCs use low power, are energy efficient and have a wide range of applications from education, hobbyist, to industry.
-SBCs have all the needed components on a single circuit board, however while not a complete replacement for a desktop computer (but that entirely depends on how you use a computer), nor a gaming machine, these little guys do pack a serious punch especially in the later modules such as the RaspberryPi 5.</p>
+SBCs have all the needed components on a single circuit board, however while not a complete replacement for a desktop computer (but that entirely depends on how you use a computer), nor a gaming machine, these little guys do pack a serious punch especially in the later revisions such as the RaspberryPi 5.</p>
 <p>
  Before we go any further, I'd like to cover a topic that I've found most novices get confused with:
 </p>